-- The assets of the Treasurer's Office exceeded its liabilities by \$876,075.
-The entire amount may be used to meet the office's ongoing obligations. - The office's total net assets increased by \$397,043.
-The increase in net assets was caused by an increase in the revenues received in FY 2008 as compared to revenues from FY 2007. - As of the close of the current fiscal year, the Treasurer's Office governmental funds reported combined ending fund balances of \$816,629, an increase of \$375,521 in comparison with the prior year.
-The total amount is available for spending as of July 1, 2008, at the discretion of the Treasurer's Office within the purposes and limits of the office's appropriation authority.
+- The assets of the Treasurer's Office exceeded its liabilities by \$642,716.
+Of the \$642,716, unreserved and unrestricted net assets total \$639,589, which may be used to meet the office's ongoing obligations. - The office's total net assets decreased by \$233,359.
+The decrease in net assets was caused by a decrease in the revenues received in fiscal year 2009 as compared to revenues from fiscal year 2008. - As of the close of the current fiscal year, the Treasurer's Office governmental funds reported combined ending fund balances of \$589,688, a decrease of \$226,941 in comparison with the prior year.
+The total amount is available for spending as of July 1, 2009, at the discretion of the Treasurer's Office within the purposes and limits of the office's appropriation authority.